shbhrsaha/shbhrsaha.github.io/_posts/2015-01-30-writing-amazon-kindle.md

 Jailbreaking felt tedious, though, because of sparse and outdated documentation.
 I wondered if I could instead use the Javascript-enabled Kindle web browser to display what's typed on another machine in real-time (a la [Collabedit](http://collabedit.com/)).

 The result was [_Typewriter_](https://github.com/shbhrsaha/typewriter), a Meteor app that brings distraction-free writing to the Kindle.
-After firing it up on your computer, I point the Kindle's web browser to the Meteor app's IP and port.
+After firing it up, I point the Kindle's web browser to the Meteor app's IP address and port.
 Because Meteor synchronizes data across clients, what I type into the computer's browser instantly appears on the Kindle.
 It actually feels a little magical.
 The screen is surprisingly responsive to keystrokes, considering network and E-Ink refresh latencies.

 <br />
 <video width="600" autoplay="autoplay" loop muted>